MAIA data and applications

 MAIA Early Adopters Program

-MAIA has established an Early Adopters Program aimed at helping those interested in MAIA data products understand how to use them.
-Early Adopters receive invitations to events to learn about the mission and the data and can get access to test MAIA data products (see Simulated Data Products section, below).
-Early Adopters also provide important feedback to the MAIA team regarding the extent to which the MAIA data products meet the needs of various applications communities.
+MAIA has established an Early Adopters Program aimed at helping those interested in the mission’s data products understand how to use them.
+Early Adopters receive invitations to events to learn about the mission and the data and can get access to pre-launch simulated data products (see below).
+Early Adopters also provide important feedback to the MAIA team regarding the extent to which the MAIA data products meet the needs of various communities.

-If you are interested in participating in the MAIA Early Adopters Program, please fill out the contact form to be added to the MAIA Community Contacts List and receive invitations for events and notifications when test data products are available.
+If you are interested in participating in the MAIA Early Adopters Program, please fill out the contact form to be added to the MAIA Community Contacts List and receive notifications of events.
+If you’re interested in accessing the latest MAIA Simulated Data, be sure to include your NASA Earthdata username.

 MAIA Simulated Data Products

-Before launch, the MAIA team is working to test the software that will produce the MAIA data products and have generated simulated products in the same format as will be used during the actual mission.
-These simulated data products are available to MAIA Early Adopters, with the goal of facilitating the use of MAIA data post-launch.
+Before launch, the MAIA team is working to test the software that will produce the MAIA data products and to generate simulated data in selected target areas in the same format as will be used during the actual mission.
+These simulated data products are available to MAIA Early Adopters with the goal of facilitating the use of MAIA data post-launch.
 Early Adopters can determine whether the MAIA products contain the information needed for their work, and begin development of any code, tools, or procedures needed to integrate MAIA data into their workflow.
-Early Adopters are also invited to provide feedback to the MAIA project on the accessibility and usability of the MAIA data (obtaining the products, formats, content, available tools and user resources).

 MAIA Data FAQ